Dell-Networking/ansible-role-dellos-system/README.md

 System Role for Dell EMC Networking OS
 ======================================

 This role facilitates the configuration of global system attributes.
+This role is abstracted for dellos6, dellos9, and dellos10.
+It specifically enables configuration of hostname, NTP server and enable password for all three dellos.
-It supports the configuration of hostname, SNMP server, NTP server,logging servers, management route, and CLI users.
-This role is abstracted for OS6, OS9, and OS10.
+In addition to this dellos9 supports the configuration of management route, hash alogrithm, clock, line terminal, banner and reload type.

 Installation